Pre-Exam Guide:

 Your final report may include recommended screening referrals covered by your EHE Health benefit, such as a screening mammogram, breast ultrasound, coronary calcium CT scan, or colonoscopy.
 For colonoscopies, follow instructions provided to you directly from the non-EHE facility regarding fasting, medications, or other notes.

-If you have symptoms of COVID-19 or any other upper respiratory illness please reschedule for a later time.
-If you need to reschedule your appointment, please email us at memberservices@ehe.health three business days prior.
+If you have symptoms of COVID-19 or any upper respiratory illness, please reschedule for a later time when you’re healthy.
+To reschedule, email memberservices@ehe.health at least three business days before your appointment.
+Rescheduling ensures accurate baseline measurements and protects other patients and staff.